kgracia44/DSI-projects/README.md

 - This repo contains those 7 weekly projects.

-- I have an accompanying github blog post for each blog post where I explain in some detail what my intended attempt was, the bumps and successes along the way for each project, and the end results.
+- I have an accompanying github blog post for each project where I explain in some detail what my intended attempt was, the bumps and successes along the way for each project, and the end results.
 If you are so inclined, check out my posts here: https://kgracia44.github.io/